 The first thing to note when you want to evaluate a dog’s tail and body language is that every dog has a different tail (think of the curly tail some breeds have).

-The Rottweiler (like my girl) has a curly tail which is raised quite often, in these cases the tip of the tale is a good indicator of your dog’s mood.
+The Rottweiler (like my girl) has a curly tail which is raised quite often, in these cases the tip of the tail is a good indicator of your dog’s mood.

 A pointing tip of the tail means threatening or potentially aggressive behavior – I have never seen my Rottie raising her tail like that although I have seen it in various other breeds including the Akita and Basenji.

-Your dog’s tail meaning is determined by the following factors: Tail position, range of motion, speed.
+Your dog’s tail meaning is determined by the following factors: Tail position, range of motion, and speed.

 Following this rule, you can generally divide the tail positions into high, medium, and low while you can divide the range of motion into two categories (short or broad) and speed also in two (slow and fast).